cborn/moodle_quiz_group/README.md

 * If a student is in more than one group in the same grouping, the system will only consider his first affiliation.
 * Do not change the grouping if some attempts exist for a given quiz.

+##### Privacy

+Regarding personal data handling, our plugin stores in its DB Table the userID with the corresponding quiz_attemptID for the Group representative.
+The Privacy API will be handled in a future release.

 ### TODO in the next update
    * Do not allow grouping changing if an attempt already exist in the DB.
+   * Implement the Backup / Restore